mikkorepolainen/mikkorepolainen.github.io/documents/_posts/2015-10-07-virtualization-with-kvm.md

 	-device virtio-balloon-pci,id=balloon0,bus=pci.0,addr=0x6
 {% endhighlight %}

+To import an existing image, select the "Import existing disk image" option when creating a new VM.

 ####With virt-install

-Import an image to virsh (https://www.redhat.com/archives/libvirt-users/2010-July/msg00033.html)
+The `virt-install` command can be used to create new or to import existing virtual machines.
+The following command creates a new image and installs a system on it.
+Note the size in the `--disk` argument and the installation media specified using the `--cdrom` argument.
+The disk location must point to a directory that belongs to a storage pool.

+{% highlight bash %}
+virt-install --name <guest name> --ram <memory in megabytes> --vcpus <no of cpus>
+  --network bridge=br0,model=virtio[,mac=<predefined mac address>] --os-type=linux --os-variant=ubuntutrusty
+  --disk path=<path-to-disk-image>.img,bus=virtio,format=qcow2,size=<disk size in GB>
+  --cdrom=<path-to-installation-media>.iso
+{% endhighlight %}

-<span class="marker">TODO</span> -c <path-to-device-or-iso> https://www.howtoforge.com/installing-kvm-guests-with-virt-install-on-ubuntu-12.04-lts-server
+<span class="marker">TODO</span> headless with vnc & --noautoconsole

+The following command imports an existing disk image.
+The `--import` switch skips installation phase and the `--noautoconsole` switch prevents the command from automatically connecting to terminal or vnc display.
+Note also that there is no disk size specified for the `--disk` parameter.

+{% highlight bash %}
+virt-install --name <guest name> --ram <memory in megabytes> --vcpus <no of cpus>
+  --network bridge=br0,model=virtio[,mac=<predefined mac address>] --os-type=linux --os-variant=ubuntutrusty
+  --disk path=<path-to-disk-image>.img,bus=virtio,format=qcow2
+  --import
+  --noautoconsole
+{% endhighlight %}

+The `--os-type` and `--os-variant` parameters can be used to set some useful default settings for the VM.
+The supported OS Type values in VMM are Generic, Linux, Other, Solaris, UNIX and Windows.
+I haven't seen these documented elsewhere.
+The available OS Variants can be listed by running the command `virt-install --os-variant list`.
+The `--os-type` parameter is not required if `--os-variant` is used.

+For example, to install Windows Server 2012 R2:

+{% highlight bash %}
-- virt-install --name UbuntuServer2 --ram 1024 --vcpus 2 --disk path=/kvm/UbuntuServer2.img,bus=virtio,format=qcow2 --import --noautoconsole --network bridge=br0,model=virtio --os-type=linux --os-variant=ubuntutrusty
+virt-install --name WindowsServer1 --ram 2048 --vcpus 2
-- parameters:
-  - --name UbuntuServer2
-  - --ram 1024
-  - --vcpus 2
+   --network bridge=br0,model=e1000
+   --os-variant=win2k8
-  - --disk path=/kvm/UbuntuServer2.img,bus=virtio,format=qcow2
+   --disk path=<path-to-disk>.img,bus=sata,format=qcow2,size=10
-    -	add cache=none if using raw instead of qcow2
-    -	add size=GB if creating new image and sparse=false to allocate full space
-  - --import (skips installation phase)
-  - --noautoconsole (prevents automatically connecting to console)
-  - --network bridge=br0,model=virtio,[mac=<predefined mac address>]
-  - --os-type=linux --os-variant=ubuntutrusty (use --os-variant list to get list of values)
+   --cdrom=<path-to-windows_server_2012_r2_x64_dvd>.iso
+{% endhighlight %}

-ttyconsole should be automatically created, check with virsh ttyconsole <name>
+For linux guests, the ttyconsole should be automatically created, check with `virsh ttyconsole <guest name>`.

-shows up in virsh list and VMM
+The newly created VM should show up in both `virsh list --all` and VMM.

-<span class="marker">TODO</span> vm-builder
+#### With vm-builder
-See https://www.howtoforge.com/virtualization-with-kvm-on-ubuntu-12.10 for vmbuilder, LVM-based virtual machines
+<span class="marker">TODO</span> https://www.howtoforge.com/virtualization-with-kvm-on-ubuntu-12.10 for vmbuilder, LVM-based virtual machines

-<span class="marker">TODO</span> test with xp image (rebooting necessary)
-<span class="marker">TODO</span> test with a recent windows server image

 ###Console Access to Linux Guest From Host